GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-94/index.md

 Unfortunately, maintaining a custom tooltip implementation is complicated and we regularly run into complicated bugs.

-After reweighting the benefits of the custom implementations, we find that the native HTML tooltips are sufficient for DevTools and adopting the tooltips prevents a vast variety or problems for our users.
+After reweighting the benefits of the custom implementations, we find that the native HTML tooltips are sufficient for DevTools and adopting the tooltips prevents a vast variety of problems for our users.

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/bOFfHPAwX3qiVcgANPmh.png", alt="DevTools tooltip", width="800", height="452" %}